-The College received a general state appropriation of \$20,737,689.
-In addition, state payroll fringe benefits in the amount of \$7,618,259 was received, less tuition remitted to the state of \$161,116, for a total appropriation of \$28,194,832.
-Interest income decreased due to lower rates received on our certificates of deposit.
-Interest expense increased largely due to the implementation of GASB 87.
-Capital appropriations were received for the work related to the Water and Steam line replacements and various other Capital Projects.
+The College received a general state appropriation of \$20,762,995.
+In addition, state payroll fringe benefits in the amount of \$7,796,281 were received, less tuition remitted to the state of \$134,032, for a total appropriation of \$28,425,244.
+Interest income increased due to the implementation of our investment plan.
+Capital appropriations were received for the work related to the water and steam line replacements and various other Capital Projects.